BlyatBeauty/Jitterbugpair-SideStore-Automater/README.md

 2) My antivirus flagged the bat script!

 Some antivirus software may not let you download and run bat scripts directly off of the internet.
 The easiest solution is to copy the [raw text](https://raw.githubusercontent.com/BlyatBeauty/Jitterbugpair-SideStore-Automater/main/SideStoreJitterbugPair.bat) into Notepad on your system, then save it as a bat script - effectively making it local to your machine.

+## Issues
+This script is a work-in-progress!
+If you run into issues, please let me know by creating an issue and I'll try to help as soon as I can!